reactive-streams/reactive-streams-jvm/tck/README.md

 }
 ```

-Note that hard-coded values *take precedence* over environment set values (!).
+NOTE: hard-coded values *take precedence* over environment set values (!).

 ## Subscription Verification

 Please note that while `Subscription` does **not** have it's own test class, it's rules are validated inside of the
 `Publisher` and `Subscriber` tests – depending if the Rule demands specific action to be taken by the publishing, or
-subscribing side of the subscription contract.
+subscribing side of the `Subscription` contract.

 ## Identity Processor Verification

 An `IdentityProcessorVerification` tests the given `Processor` for all `Subscriber`, `Publisher` as well as
-`Subscription` rules.
-Internally the `WhiteboxSubscriberVerification` is used for `Subscriber` rules.
+`Subscription` rules (internally the `WhiteboxSubscriberVerification` is used for that).

 ```java
 package com.example.streams;